schwindelig/git2ai/README.md

 # git2ai
 Replaces placeholders in AssemblyInfo.cs or any other file with information form a git repository (or alternatively generates a new file).
-Quick and dirty solution for internal use at schwindelig.ch.
-Use at your own risk.
+Quick and dirty solution, use at your own risk.

 Uses [libgit2sharp] and [Command Line Parser Library]